 In the chart above of Alcoa, the market began the day testing to find where demand would enter the market.
 Alcoa's stock price eventually found support at the low of the day.
 The bears' excursion downward was halted and prices ended the day slightly above the close.

 Confirmation that the uptrend was in trouble occured when Alcoa gapped down the next day and continued downward creating a large bearish red candle.
-To some traders, this confirmation candle, plus the fact that the upward trendline support was broken, gave the signal to go short.
+To some traders, this confirmation candle, plus the fact that the upward trendline support was broken, gave a potential signal to go short.

-It is important to repeat, that the Hanging Man formation is not the sign to go short; other indicators such as a trendline break or confirmation candle should be used to generate sell signals.
+It is important to repeat, that the Hanging Man formation is not the sign to potentially go short; other indicators such as a trendline break or confirmation candle should be used to determine sell signals.

 The bullish version of the Hanging Man is the Hammer formation (see: Hammer) that occurs after downtrends.